deep-diver/ai-paper-reviewer/content/paper-reviews/2410.13232/index.md

 > </details>

-> Table 2 presents the domain-specific performance of agents using GPT-40-mini as policy models, showing the success rate across various domains within the WebArena benchmark and the relative performance gains achieved through policy optimization with world models.
+> Table 2 presents a breakdown of the domain-specific performance of agents using GPT-40-mini as policy models, showing the success rates for each domain and the overall improvement achieved by the WMA web agent compared to the vanilla CoT method.

 {{< table-caption >}}